Carlton Morris: 2019–20

 In May 2019 Morris signed a contract extension with Norwich to 2021 and was simultaneously loaned out to League One side Rotherham United, for whom he'd previously played in the 2016–17 season.
 The loan was cut short after Morris scored three league goals for them in the first half of the season.
 Morris then signed for Milton Keynes Dons on 7 January 2020 on a loan deal for the rest of the season.

 2020–21

 Following a successful loan spell, Morris re-joined Milton Keynes Dons on loan for the duration of the 2020–21 season.
 After scoring three goals from eighteen league games for the Dons, Morris was recalled by Norwich City on 6 January 2021.
 Later that day, Morris signed for Championship side Barnsley on a two-and-a-half-year deal, for an undisclosed fee.
 He scored his first goal for Barnsley in a 2–0 win against Brentford on 14 February 2021.

 Luton Town

-On 6 July 2022, Morris returned to the Championship when he signed for Luton Town for an undisclosed fee.
-Morris was awarded the EFL Championship Player of the Month for September 2022 having scored four goals across the month.
+On 6 July 2022, Morris returned to the Championship when he signed for Luton Town for a fee of £1.3 million.
+Morris was awarded the EFL Championship Player of the Month for September 2022 having scored four goals during the month.
+Carlton Morris managed to get 20 goals in his first season at Luton as Luton got promoted to the Premier league.

+Morris scored Luton Town's first ever Premier League goal on 12 August 2023 in a 4–1 away loss to Brighton and Hove Albion when he converted a penalty kick in the 81st minute.
+On 30 September 2023, he scored the winning goal against Everton at Goodison Park to give Luton Town its first ever Premier League victory.
+Morris was an ever present in Luton's Premier League campaign, scoring 11 goals as they were relegated back to the Championship; he was the clubs top scorer during the season.

+During 2024–25 season, Morris scored eight times in 43 appearances from Luton as the club suffered back-to-back relegations, this time dropping down to League One.
+In three years at Luton, Morris scored 39 goals in 137 appearances.

+Derby County

+On 26 June 2025, it was confirmed the Morris had joined Derby County of the Championship for an undisclosed fee, signing a three-year contract.
+He scored on his debut for the club, an acrobatic volley in a 3-1 defeat to Stoke City on the opening day of the Championship season.
+On 1 November 2025, Morris scored his first career hat-trick in a 3–1 victory away at Sheffield United.